kodexa-labs/aws-eks-cdk/README.md

 ## Getting Started

-First up install CDK on your machine, see <a href="https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html" target="_blank">Getting started with the AWS CDK</a> [1].
+First up install CDK on your machine, see [Getting started with the AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html) \[1\].
 Note that during your AWS configure you will be using the access and secret keys we received from creating the user above.

-To use CDK we recommend that you install Anaconda ([https://www.anaconda.com/products/individual][2]), you can then create the conda environment and use that to manage the dependencies.
+To use CDK we recommend that you install Anaconda ([https://www.anaconda.com/products/individual]) \[2\], you can then create the conda environment and use that to manage the dependencies.
+Make sure you have cloned this repository and go to that directory and run the following commands:

 ```bash
 conda env create -f environment.yml